gouthamrangarajan/Asp.Net/cancellation-token-101/README.md

 ```

 - To test it , hit the get url in browser https://localhost:7257/weatherforecast and close the browser tab within 4 seconds.
+- OR if vscode and REST client extensions are available use test.http
 - We can see the exception getting logged